NotYetGames/DlgSystem/README.md

 - b
 - c

-See Wiki for tutorials on how to install.
-TODO.
+See the [Wiki](https://gitlab.com/NotYetGames/DlgSystem/wikis/home) for the manual and tutorials.

+And example [DlgSystemExample project](https://gitlab.com/NotYetGames/DlgSystemExample) is also provided.

 ## Conventions